-Tip: You can change the size of the movie box (height or width) by choosing Preferences from the File menu (Windows) or the Starry Night Pro 4.5 menu (Macintosh). and pressing the QuickTime Movie Preferences button.
+Tip: You can change the size of the movie box (height or width) by choosing Preferences from the File menu (Windows) or the Starry Night Pro 5.0 menu (Macintosh). and selecting QuickTime from the dropbox on the upper left of the Preferences dialog box.